The Hidden Benefits of Blogging: Beyond the Likes and Shares

 nevver_84768201169

-Time spend reading and thinking to get a insight is vastly more useful in life than time spent reading some simplistic narratives just because it is comforting and demands little of you.
+Time spend reading and thinking to get some insight is vastly more useful in life than time spent reading some simplistic narratives just because it is comforting and demands little of you.

-The more you read, the more the perimeter of your knowledge increases, and the more you’ll realise what you don’t know.
+The more you read, the more the perimeter of your knowledge increases, and the more you realize what you don’t know.
+That alone is reason enough for a few souls to really stick to the reading habit.

-Back in India when I was living in a capacious apartment all by myself I used to stock my shelves with books both read and unread, the former over time out numbering the latter.
-I naively thought that was a good thing.
-Now in the limited confines of London where real estate (even post Brexit) is not exactly ‘cheap and abundant’, the numbers have switched.
-Limited space also honed my underdeveloped skill at ditching mediocre books right after reading them into the local charity shop bin.
-Now only a few books stay.
-So now the books lining my limited shelf space are either great books I retain and will re-read at some future date or mostly ‘pending to read’ books, all coming together into making the gestalt that is now my antilibrary.
-Morgan Housel, a great blogger, nailed my sentiment when he recently tweeted ‘90% of books should be half the length they are‘.
-My reviews of a books are here and here and here.
+Back in India when I was living in a large apartment all by myself, I used to stock my shelves with books both read and unread, the former over time outnumbering the latter.
+I naively thought that was a good thing then.
+Now in the limited confines of London where real estate is not cheap to put it mildly, the numbers have switched.
+London honed my skill at ditching mediocre books right after reading them into the local charity bin.
+So the books lining my limited shelf space are a few really great books I retain after reading because I plan to re-read them and mostly ‘pending to read‘ books.
+My very own TBR – the ‘To Be Read’ Antilibrary.

-Since I was 10 I have always been a dietary and reading omnivore.
-I will read anything on any subject as long as the book and the subject sound interesting.
-My wife will vouch that this is my exact approach to food too.
-Over the last year, using the fabulous algorithm of the Keepa.com website I have purchased books covering wide and varied subjects and themes that I plan to delve into over 2017-18, in the hope of improving what Taleb aptly labels ‘the perimeter of one’s knowledge‘.
+From since I was a kid I have been a dietary and reading omnivore.
+To this day I will read anything on any subject as long as the book and the subject sound interesting (My wife will vouch that this is my exact approach to food too).
+Over the last year I have purchased books covering wide and varied subjects and themes that I plan to delve into, in the hope of improving as Taleb aptly labels it – ‘the perimeter of one’s knowledge‘.

-Recently I decided to summarize all the physical books I have on my shelf under conspicuous themes and motifs, for two reasons, one selfish and one altruistic.
-Writing about it forces me to rationalize the actual purchases and also altruistically serves as a starter for ten for readers like you looking for some book suggestions for the upcoming summer.
+Recently I decided to summarize all the physical books I have on my shelves under clean themes and motifs.
+For two reasons primarily, one selfish and one altruistic.
+Writing about it here forces me to rationalize the actual purchases and also (I hope) serves as a starter for ten for anyone here looking for some book suggestions Ā for the upcoming summer.

 2017-06-11 21.26.58